Healthy Foods… on a BUDGET

 - Oranges – their vitamin C boosts immunity, but research has also shown that a compound called D – limonene present in oranges can prevent various types of cancer like lung cancer, breast cancer, skin cancer, etc.

-- potatoes – a good potassium source
+- Potatoes – a good potassium source

 - Pumpkin – The fiber, potassium, and vitamin C content in pumpkin all support heart health.
 Plus, get the WHOLE pumpkin and toast the seeds, which are also highly nutritious!